 Singer-songwriter Bruce Springsteen, legendary for his live concert performances, once observed that if he felt completely relaxed before a show, he wouldn’t perform as well as if he had felt nervous.
 Springsteen knows how to channel his nervousness into excitement and power on stage.

 Speakers who lack confidence often feel nervous, and then on top of that feel anxious about the fact that they’re nervous, which compounds the anxiety.
 That’s a lot of stress to bear.

 Nervousness is our adrenaline flowing, that’s all.
 It’s a form of energy.
 Successful speakers know how to make this energy work for them, and turn nervousness into enthusiasm, engagement, and charisma.
 They have fun with it (see confidence tips #8 and #10 below).
 It’s okay to be nervous.
 Make the energy work for you.

 Unless you’re reciting the Pledge of Allegiance or your marriage vows, there’s no need to memorize every word of any speech.
 Attempting to do so will simply increase stress, and cause greater nervousness if the sequence of the words you’re trying to memorize goes amiss.

 Avoid reading your presentation word for word from a script.
 There’s a big difference between reading and speaking.
 Dry reading disseminates information, often at the risk of the audience tuning out.
 Speaking is creating an impact with your content and personality, so that not only is your message understood, your professional profile rises.
 People who read excessively from a script in the U.S. effectively reduce their chances of upward advancement.

-For more tips on public speaking confidence,see my publication (click on title): "Confident Communication at the Workplace."
+For more tips on public speaking confidence, see my reference guide (click on title): "Ten Tips for Presentation Confidence and Reducing Nervousness".

 © 2013 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.